Workplace Wellbeing & Behaviour Change

 “I used to believe I didn’t have time for exercise, but I’ve realised that even 15 minutes is better than none.”

-That is the power of focusing on high-leverage habits rather than overwhelming change.
+This is the power of focusing on a high-impact habit rather than asking people to make an overwhelming lifestyle transformation.

 Small,consistent actions often create disproportionately positive effects over time.